Baxter Cytotoxic Contract Manufacturing Facility, Germany

 Production

-Integrated support services can also be provided that include stability storage, validation and documentation, technology transfer, analytical and microbiological services, and packaging / kitting.
+Integrated support services can also be provided such as stability storage, validation and documentation, technology transfer, analytical and microbiological services, and packaging / kitting.

 Barrier isolator technology

 The facility operates with barrier isolator technology that provides complete containment.
 Known as cRABS (closed restricted access barrier system), the state-of-the-art technology offers operator safety and better product sterility.
-It avoids human exposure to the cytotoxics, which keeps the process contaminant free.
+It avoids human exposure to the cytotoxics, which keep the process contaminant-free.

 To perform all the mixing, formulation and compounding activities, negative-pressure isolators are used.
 Products from the lyophilisation equipment are shifted to negative or positive pressure isolators for further processing.
 Positive-pressure isolators are used during sterile filtration and filling.